scylladb/scylla-cluster-tests/docs/configuration_options.md

 ## **k8s_scylla_operator_docker_image** / SCT_K8S_SCYLLA_OPERATOR_DOCKER_IMAGE

-Docker image to be used for installation of scylla operator.
+Docker image to be used for installation of Scylla operator.

 **default:** N/A